Zloy/microservice-base/examples/new-words/design notes.md

 It handles requests from Learner plugin.
 All request data are in JSON form.
 Here `/w` stands for words.

-    GET    /w - - gets the list of words
+    GET    /w - gets the full array of word info
-    POST   /w/<some word> - add the word info provided in the request body DELETE /w/<some word> - remove the word
+    POST   /w/<a word> - adds the word info provided in the request body DELETE /w/<a word> - removes the word info